Keyword Research: Effective in 5 Steps

 This will allow us to immediately exclude some bad keywords, for which in reality are positioned types of sites and not consistent with what you want to promote.

 We can start to do some manual search from anonymous browsing to begin and understand the usefulness of this step.
-Then, refine the analysis with one of the many SEO tools, some of which will be discussed in the continuation of the article.
+Then, refine the analysis with one of the many SEO tools used in the best SEO agencies, some of which will be discussed in the continuation of the article.

 Positioning on Google (current)